ilrWebServices/ilr_proxy_go/README.md

 # ILR Reverse Proxy (go version)

-This is a simple proxy to allow www.ilr.cornell.edu to use multiple sources for different paths of the site.
+This is a simple proxy for the D7 legacy ILR site.
+It is used by Varnish to return the remaining D7 content to our main site.

 ## Usage